nculwell/MathStudy/ProbStats.md

   Published 2009.
 This is the reigning book on PGMs, but it demands more mathematical background (e.g. abstract algebra) than a lot of the other books listed here.

-### Natural language processing
+## Natural language processing

-* Jurafsky and Martin, *Speech and Language Processing*
+* Jurafsky and Martin, 2008. *Speech and Language Processing*

-  The 2nd edition was published in 2008.
-A third edition is in progress, and the draft can be seen here: https://web.stanford.edu/~jurafsky/slp3/
+  The 2nd edition.
+A 3rd edition is in progress, and the draft can be seen here: https://web.stanford.edu/~jurafsky/slp3/

-* Manning and Schütze, *Foundations of Statistical Natural Language Processing*
+* Manning and Schütze, 1999. *Foundations of Statistical Natural Language Processing*

-  Published 1999.
   Older, but still the other big book in this field.

+## Information retrieval

+* Manning, Raghavan, Schütze, 2008. *Introduction to Information Retrieval*

+  Free on the web: http://nlp.stanford.edu/IR-book/

+* Büttcher, Clarke, Cormack, 2010.
+Information Retrieval: Implementing and Evaluating Search Engines